redpanda-data/kminion/README.md

 - **Configurable targets:** You can configure what topics or groups you'd like to export using regex expressions
 - **Multiple config parsers:** It's possible to configure KMinion using YAML, Environment variables or a mix of both

+You can find a list of all exported metrics here: [/docs/metrics.md](/docs/metrics.md)

 ## Getting started

 ### 🐳 Docker image